Skip to main content

 2. Course-Based

 Although our M.S. program is course-based and does not include a research component, it is possible, though uncommon, for admitted M.S. to carry out research in lieu of four elective courses.
-Students must have obtained a 3.3 average GPA in CHEE 6330, 6333 and 6335, with no grades lower than B to be considered for a research project.
-The student must also obtain approval from his or her perspective advisor before beginning M.S. research.
-Financial aid is typically not provided for M.S. research students.
 The thesis must be presented and satisfactorily defended in an oral examination.
 The thesis committee consists of your advisor, one other faculty member from the Chemical Engineering department, and one other Ph.D. scientist or engineer (most commonly a UH faculty member) from outside the department.
 The student's research advisor chairs the committee.
 The thesis corresponds to at least 12 credit hours toward the overall degree requirements, of which at least 6 are taken as research credits and 6 as thesis credits.

 back to top